 DESIGN/BUILD BULK MATERIAL TRANSFER TERMINALS

-Dry bulk material commodities such as cement, lime, and sand need to be distributed to end users as inexpensively as possible.
+Dry bulk material commodities such as cement, lime, fly ash, slag and sand need to be distributed to end users as inexpensively as possible.
 The manufacturer’s distribution network consists of:

-- terminals to receive and store bulk shipments; and
+- Terminals to receive and store bulk shipments

-- loading the product to the customer truck tankers.
+- Loading the product to the customer trucks, railcars, or barge

 Safe, rapid, no-spill, no-dusting unloading of bulk rail car shipments into product storage and again from storage to customer’s transport is important for efficient logistics.

-systems significantly reduce engineering and procurement time allowing more efficient construction times.
-One such system is the pre-fabricated “PENTA PIT”, a high-speed rail unloading system that has successfully reduced costs and expedited construction schedules for many terminal projects.
-To learn more about PENTA’s modular designs, please go to
+PENTA designs, constructs, and commissions low-cost distribution terminals.
+Standardized designs and prefabricated systems compress schedules by significantly reducing engineering and procurement time allowing for more efficient construction times.
+One such system is the prefabricated “PENTA PIT”, a high-speed rail unloading system that successfully reduces costs and expedites construction schedules for many terminal projects.
+To learn more about PENTA’s modular designs, please visit https://www.penta.net/modular-distribution-terminals/.

 FEASIBILITY STUDIES AND CAPEX